 My love of travel and discovering new places began when I was very young, with my parents regularly taking me abroad on family vacations.
 Later, as a teenager, if not off having adventures in foreign lands, I could be found reminiscing and daydreaming about travel and sharing my passion with others.
 I consider myself extremely fortunate to have set foot on all seven continents, to have visited over 75 countries worldwide and to have lived for extended periods in five remarkable destinations: Wales, France, Germany, Australia and Bali, Indonesia.

-Now in my 19th year in the travel industry (9 of those with Indus), my passion is still there and having taken my own children out to discover the world - from snorkelling with sharks in Belize, fishing for piranha in the Amazon basin of Peru to watching orangutans in the wild in Borneo and climbing the temples of Angkor Wat in Cambodia: I hope that I have instilled a love of travel in them.
+More than 20 years in the travel industry, my passion is still there and having taken my own children out to discover the world - from snorkelling with sharks in Belize, fishing for piranha in the Amazon basin of Peru to watching orangutans in the wild in Borneo and climbing the temples of Angkor Wat in Cambodia: I hope that I have instilled a love of travel in them.

 Helping people discover the pleasure of travel and watching them get bitten by the travel bug is what I enjoy most.

 I began my career in Cultural Tourism as a lecturer for European educational groups in the Middle East.
 I studied architecture and graphic design but found in tourism the ideal field to fulfill my love of history, art and people.
 I have lived on 3 different continents and traveled extensively in Asia, the Middle East, Europe, Africa and the Americas!
 I can speak English, French and Farsi fluently and can get by in German, Spanish and Arabic.